U.S. jury begins deliberating in drug trial of Honduran president's brother

 By Brendan Pierson

-NEW YORK, Oct 17 (Reuters) - Jurors on Thursday began deliberating in the U.S. drug trafficking case of Honduran politician Juan Antonio "Tony" Hernandez, brother of the Central American country's current president, following a two-week trial in federal court in Manhattan.
+NEW YORK, Oct 17 (Reuters) - Jurors began deliberating Thursday in the U.S. drug trafficking case of Honduran politician Juan Antonio "Tony" Hernandez after a two-week trial featuring dramatic allegations that his brother, the country's current president, accepted a $1 million bribe to protect cocaine shipments.

-"They turned the government against its people," he said.
-"And they used the government for state-sponsored drug trafficking."

-Hernandez's lawyers told jurors their client is innocent of all the charges, and the president has denied the allegation.
+President Hernandez reiterated his previous denials of the claim in a public address Thursday, saying his country was not "a narco state."

-In the course of the trial, jurors heard testimony from several drug traffickers who are now in U.S. custody and cooperating with authorities, including Devis Leonel Rivera Maradiaga, former leader of Honduras' Cachiros gang, and Amilcar Alexander Ardon, former mayor of the town of El Paraiso.
+During the two-week trial, jurors heard testimony from several drug traffickers who are now in U.S. custody and cooperating with authorities, including Devis Leonel Rivera Maradiaga, former leader of Honduras' Cachiros gang, and Amilcar Alexander Ardon, a former mayor.

 The witnesses described alleged bribes from drug traffickers to President Hernandez and other officials.
 Tony Hernandez even promised Mexican drug lord Joaquin "El Chapo" Guzman protection for his shipments in exchange for funding his brother's presidential campaign, according to Ardon.